Last Updated on October 8, 2024 by Matt Musico

 Center Field: Duke Snider, 43 Home Runs in 1956

 It’s not hard to see where Duke Snider‘s power peak took place.
 Between 1953 and 1957, the outfielder accumulated five straight seasons of 40-plus homers.
-Over the course of his 18-year MLB career, he surpassed the 30-homer plateau just one other time (31 in 1950).
+Over his 18-year MLB career, he surpassed the 30-homer plateau just one other time (31 in 1950).

-Snider never won an MVP Award, but he finished within the top 10 of voting six times over a seven-year period between 1950 and 1956.
+Snider never won an MVP Award, but he finished within the top 10 of voting six times over seven years between 1950 and 1956.
 The 43 homers he slugged in ’56 at least led the league.
 His .399 on-base percentage and .598 slugging percentage were also the best in baseball.

 He reached this career-high number of dingers without hitting a single one in April (10 games and 42 plate appearances).
 Snider didn’t hit fewer than six in a month the rest of the season.
 Similar to Sheffield, he enjoyed hitting in the first inning — his eight doubles, 11 homers, and 30 RBI were his most of any inning that year.